 Our nannies start around $400/week.
-If you take our agency services fee averaged out over the year and the typical travel cost of around $250, you’re looking at about $450 a week for everything!
+If you take our agency services fee averaged out over the year and the typical travel cost, you’re looking at $476 a week for everything!
 No hidden fees and no additional costs at all.
 In fact, if you’re looking for your au pair to stay longer than a year it can be an additional $6000-$8000 and there is no option of keeping them past two years.
 At Your Child's Nanny, your nanny can stay with you for as long as you both chose with no additional fees ever.
 You only pay us once and your nanny salary of around $400/week is your only ongoing expense.
 We also have a proprietary formula for helping families determine an appropriate salary based on your criteria, needs and expectations.
 We can almost always find a nanny for the budget conscious family as well.

 Another factor to be aware of is that au pairs have restrictions on the number of hours they work each week.
 Your au pair can actually be removed from your home if you fail to fall within these guidelines (usually 40 hours per week).
 Nannies are “free agents” and can work as many hours as agreed to in the Work Agreement created for you by Your Child's Nanny.
 Au pairs may also require an education stipend and may be required to attend classes paid for by your family while in the US.